QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: The General Pipeline

-\textit{Step 7}: Post-processing applies the above mentioned post-selection process and turns the counts into estimations of relative frequencies, which are the input into any further post-processing for the calculation of a task-specific final result.
+\ed{Lastly, the second part of this \emph{Step 7} takes the relative frequencies as input and completes any further post-processing on them for the calculation of a \emph{task-specific} final result such as the computation of a cost function.}